Jomii/webstore/README.md

 4. `npm install` in root/client folder
 5. `npm run dev` in root folder

+After running npm run dev in the root folder, the front-end is running at http://localhost:5000/ and the API can be accessed at http://localhost:3000/api/

 # Initial project plan document

 The headers that must be present in this document are shown here.